bhbmaster/rhood/README.md

 ## WORK IN PROGRESS

 * See todo list at the bottom.
-Options are not taken into account, yet.
+Options + Margins are not taken into account, yet.

 ## SHELL QUICK START GUIDE